Rushil13579/AdminTrollV2/README.md

 - /trollhelp For a list of trolls and thier usages
 - admintrollv2.all is the permission for all commands
 - void and trap revert the blocks after the troll is over
-- Pumpkin Head , Potato Inv will lead to the loss of items
+- Pumpkin Head [helmet] , Potato Inv [full inventory] will lead to the loss of items
 - Boom does not cause terrain damage
 - Alone troll can be turned of by running the command again
 - When trapped a player cannot run command or break blocks